 London Borough of Hounslow

-The council’s Data Protection Officer, Salma Khan, can be contacted on:
+The Council’s Data Protection Officer can be contacted at

 Information Governance Team

 Email the Information Governance team

 The Information Commissioner is the UK's independent body set up to uphold information rights.

 If you would like to know more about your rights under the Data Protection law, and what you should expect from us, visit the Information Commissioner’s website.

 If you have any concerns regarding our privacy practices or about exercising your Data Protection rights, you may contact the Information Commissioner’s Office:

 Telephone: 0303 123 1113 or 01625 545 745

 A full list of what information we control and process and for what purposes is set out in our notification with the Information Commissioner's Register of Data Controllers.

 Our registration number is Z5761176.